David Peralta Player Props: Dodgers vs. Orioles

 David Peralta At The Plate

-- Peralta is hitting .272 with nine doubles, a triple, seven home runs and 13 walks.
+- Peralta is batting .269 with nine doubles, a triple, seven home runs and 13 walks.

+- Peralta has reached base via a hit in 47 games this season (of 78 played), and had multiple hits in 13 of those games.

-- He has homered in 9.1% of his games this year, and 2.9% of his chances at the plate.
+- In 9.0% of his games this season, he has hit a home run, and 2.8% of his trips to the dish.

-- In 23 games this year (29.9%), Peralta has picked up an RBI, and in nine of those games (11.7%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Peralta has had an RBI in 23 games this season (29.5%), including nine multi-RBI outings (11.5%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run 23 times this year (29.9%), including one multi-run game.
+- In 24 of 78 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.